fenhl/lazyjson/README.md

 A node represents a JSON value, such as an entire file (the root node), or a value inside an array inside an object inside the root node.

-Nodes have a method `value`, which returns the JSON value of the node as a native Python object, similar to [`json.load`](https://docs.python.org/3/library/json.html#json.load).

 Nodes representing JSON arrays or objects can mostly be used like Python `list`s and `dict`s, respectively: they can be indexed, sliced, and iterated over as usual.
 Some of these operations may return nodes, or succeed even for missing keys.
 Trying this on primitive nodes (numbers, strings, booleans, or null) is undefined behavior.

 Under the hood, the `Node` object only holds a reference to its file (`BaseFile` subclass instance), and its key path.
 All data is lazily read from, and immediately written to the file each time it is accessed.
 This means that you can have `Node` objects representing nonexistent nodes.
 This will become apparent when calling `value` on this node raises an exception.

+Some methods to note:

+*   `get` is overridden to always return a native Python object.
+It returns the value at the specified key, index, or slice if it exists, or the default value provided otherwise.
+*   `value` returns the JSON value of the node as a native Python object, similar to [`json.load`](https://docs.python.org/3/library/json.html#json.load).